-For more information, read Leasehold property.
+For more information, see the government’s guidance on leasehold property.

 value of the property

-number of years left on the lease
+number of years left on the current lease

-annual ground rent
+annual ground rent, and

 value of any improvements made to the property

-What is enfranchisement?
+What is lease enfranchisement?

-In the case of blocks of flats, it is sometimes more cost-effective for the leaseholders to group together to purchase the freehold of the building, rather than individually renewing their leases - this is called collective enfranchisement.
+In the case of blocks of flats, it is sometimes more cost effective for leaseholders to group together to purchase the freehold of the building, rather than individually renewing their leases.
+This is called collective enfranchisement.

-Enfranchisement is a complex process so anyone considering this option should Ask a Lawyer for professional advice.
+Enfranchisement is a complex process, so anyone considering this option should Ask a Lawyer for professional advice.

 For more information, read Leasehold enfranchisement.